SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-od4b-customization.md

 - Hide create sub site link option from site content page
 - Apply custom theme to the OD4B site to match company branding

-Company policy and hiding the create sub site link are being achieved using so called JavaScript injection pattern where we add custom user action to the site level with reference to specific JavaScript file, which is then being executed in every page request.
+Company policy and hiding the create sub site link are being achieved using so called JavaScript embedding pattern where we add custom user action to the site level with reference to specific JavaScript file, which is then being executed in every page request.
 This means that we can control the page processing using client side technologies by adding, removing or updating any element in any page.
 Using this approach we do not need to introduce a custom master page, which could cause us more significant long term maintenance costs, especially if the needed changes are pretty minimal.

 Second operation with the custom themes require that we upload some additional files to the site and then set those to be used as theme settings.
 We do use strictly CSOM to upload all needed files to the sites to avoid any future complications with feature framework element associations.
 Since uploading a file to the SharePoint using the CSOM is really simple, this is definitely the easiest way to perform the automation and you do not needed to worry about any xml specific configurations dependency to Sandbox solutions.Here’s the actual site configuration method from OD4B.Configuration.Async.Common.SiteModificationManager class.
 Notice that we use the Office 365 Developer PnP core component to simplify some of the needed operations.